-Shoot managers must ensure they have in place appropriate arrangements for the sale or consumption of the anticipated bag in advance of shoot days.
+Shoot managers must ensure they have appropriate arrangements in place for the sale or consumption of the anticipated bag in advance of all shoot days.

 - Shoot managers should aim to produce fully mature, healthy and marketable game.
-In particular red legged partridges should be at least 15-16 weeks old before shooting to ensure this. - Game must be regarded as food and should be treated as such from the moment it is shot until it reaches the table. - Suitable arrangements should be made for the collection, transport and storage of game. - Shoot managers must ensure compliance with relevant game meat and food hygiene regulations, in particular: - All freshly killed game must be handled and stored in a way that is hygienic and allows body heat to disperse as quickly as possible. - Where game is sold, shoots that do not have same day collection should install a suitable chiller. - Shoot managers should always offer Guns a brace of birds which Guns should accept.
+In particular, red-legged partridges should be at least 15-16 weeks old before shooting to ensure this. - All shot game must be regarded as food and treated in accordance with the Guide to Good Game Handling. - Shoot managers must ensure compliance with relevant game meat and food hygiene regulations, in particular: - All freshly killed game must be handled and stored in a way that is hygienic and allows body heat to disperse as quickly as possible. - Where game is sold, shoots that do not have same day collection should install a suitable chiller. - Shoot managers should always offer Guns a brace of birds which Guns should accept.
 The practice of making oven ready birds available is to be encouraged where practicable.